mohamed-samir907/JLDB/readme.md

 return [

     /**
-     * The default json file that the user store the data on it.
+     * The default json file storage path that the user store the data on it.
      */
     'db_path' => __DIR__ . '/../storage',